 Nita M. Lowey

 As cochair of the Bipartisan Congressional Caucus for Women’s Issues, Congresswoman Nita M. Lowey made women’s health issues a priority.
 In the fiscal year of 1995, when the National Institutes of Health received only a three percent increase in funding, Lowey secured a seventeen percent increase in funding for breast cancer research.
-As a member of the Committee on Homeland Security, she works to achieve safety from terrorism for all Americans.
-Also serving on the House Appropriations Subcommittee on Foreign Operations, Lowey is a staunch supporter of the State of Israel.
+As a member of the Committee on Homeland Security, she worked to achieve safety from terrorism for all Americans.
+Also serving on the House Appropriations Subcommittee on Foreign Operations, Lowey was a staunch supporter of the State of Israel.

 She was born Nita Melnikoff in the Bronx on July 5, 1937, to Beatrice and Jack Melnikoff, both natives of New York.
-She has one younger brother, Richard.
+She had one younger brother, Richard.
 She attended the Bronx High School of Science and received her bachelor’s degree from Mount Holyoke College in 1959.

-The Democratic congresswoman represents New York’s Eighteenth District, which includes Westchester, Queens, and the Bronx.
+The Democratic congresswoman represented New York’s Eighteenth District, which includes Westchester, Queens, and the Bronx.
 She was first elected to the House of Representatives in 1988.
 Prior to that, she served in the New York Department of State and was assistant secretary of state from 1985 to 1987.
 She also was one of the founders of the New York State Association of Women Office Holders.
 She was the first woman and the first New Yorker to chair the Democratic Congressional Committee, leading the organization from 2001 to 2002.

 In 2003 Lowey was chosen by her colleagues to serve on the new House Committee on Homeland Security, created in the aftermath of the September 11, 2001, attacks on the United States.
-She is an outspoken supporter of federalizing air and nuclear security, increasing port and rail security, and training first responders to deal with terrorist attacks.
+She was an outspoken supporter of federalizing air and nuclear security, increasing port and rail security, and training first responders to deal with terrorist attacks.

 In addition, Lowey’s record shows a strong commitment to the State of Israel.
-As a member of the House Appropriations Subcommittee on Foreign Operations, she helped push through the three million dollar aid package to Israel in 1995 and 1996.
+As a member of the House Appropriations Subcommittee on Foreign Operations, she helped push through the three-million-dollar aid package to Israel in 1995 and 1996.
 In 1995, the Lowey Amendment stated that United States officials could not meet with Palestinian officials in Jerusalem, demonstrating her belief in Israel’s sovereignty over Jerusalem.
 In 1994, the Lowey-Specter Amendment, which she coauthored with Senator Arlen Specter of Pennsylvania, was to ensure that the Palestine Liberation Organization was complying with its end of the Oslo Agreements signed with Israel.